cocotb/cocotb/docs/source/library_reference.rst

     for simulators that do not have a built-in waveform viewer (like Verilator).
     The executable name will be called with the name of the waveform file as the argument.

+.. envvar:: LIBPYTHON_LOC

+    The absolute path to the Python library associated with the current Python installation;
+    i.e. ``libpython.so`` or ``python.dll`` on Windows.
+    This is determined with ``cocotb-config --libpython`` during build.

+    This is only used if :envvar:`GPI_USERS` is not already defined by the user.

 .. _api-runner-sim: